zzhhfut/CCNet-AAAI2025/README.md

 ```

 ## Training
-Run `./train.py` to jointly train CCNet on UnAV-100.
+Run `./train.py` to train CCNet on UnAV-100.
-For UnAV-100 dataset, train using the following command:
+For the UnAV-100 dataset, train using the following command:
 ```
 python ./train.py ./configs/CCNet_unav100.yaml --output reproduce
 ```